 Where Did the Brent Burns Trade End Up?

 Devin Setoguchi played two years in Minnesota, scoring 32 goals and 31 assists in 117 games.
 He failed to continue to develop into the player they expected him to become, and actually seemed to regress.
-The Wild then traded him to Winnipeg in exchange for a 2014 2nd round pick, which was later traded to Buffalo in the Matt Moulson trade and then to Washington, who finally selected goalie Vitek Vanecek.
-Setoguchi is currently playing for the Calgary Flames AHL affiliate.
-Charlie Coyle has turned into an everyday 3rd liner for Minnesota.
-He is a solid power forward who is still improving on his offence.
-He has 28 points in 59 games this season and 68 in 166 career games.
-Zack Phillips is a similar type of player as Coyle.
-He is currently in his third AHL season, with 15 points in 49 games this year.
+The Wild then traded him to Winnipeg in exchange for a 2014 second round pick, which was later traded to Buffalo in the Matt Moulson trade and then to Washington, who finally selected goalie Vitek Vanecek.
+Setoguchi bounced around the NHL, AHL and Europe before finally calling it a career in 2018.

 Who Won the Brent Burns Trade?

 Although both teams have found their own success from this trade, I’d have to give the edge to the San Jose Sharks.
 Burns has gone on to further improve his offensive game, setting career bests in points twice already and also offering the Sharks some insurance with his availability on the blue line and up front.
-Meanwhile, Charlie Coyle hasn’t been able to offer quite as much scoring as the Wild may have hoped for, not to take away from his success in his role as a power forward and his continued improvement.
+Meanwhile, Charlie Coyle hasn’t been able to offer quite as much scoring as was expected from him, but he has become a decent power forward.
 Although it’s a very slight edge, the Sharks came out on top of this Brent Burns trade.